Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <exercise id="2" title="From a data set to a data frame">

-Before importing our data set in the R software, let's recall that R is like a freeway.
-It's complex, it goes very fast, it can be dangerous when it's not properly used, and as a pedestrian your life expectancy is about 5 to 10 minutes.
-We all know people that have opened an R session (after struggling for its installation) and that have quitted after 5 minutes, without doing anything but grumbling.
+Before we import our data set into the R software, let's remember that R is like a motorway.
+It's complex, it's fast, it can be dangerous if you don't use it properly, and as a pedestrian your life expectancy is about 5 to 10 minutes.
+We all know people who have started an R session (after struggling to get it installed) and left after 5 minutes without doing anything but grumble.

 ## The *R* corner: the survival guide
 <br>